 The pool in which the volume belongs.
 The maximum length of the pool name is 31 characters.
 Spaces are not allowed in the pool name.
+The privilege MDMS_CREATE_ALL is required if no pool name is specified on CREATE.

 /PREINITIALIZED

 /NOPREINITIALIZED (D)